SanaAmber/GROUP-14-PROJECT/README.md

 Historical stock market data from selected companies listed on the London Stock Exchange (LSE) is combined with UK macroeconomic indicators to develop predictive models that can forecast future stock prices.

-The project evaluates the performance of multiple forecasting methods and provides an interactive Streamlit dashboard where users can visualise stock trends and prediction results.
+The project evaluates the performance of multiple forecasting methods and provides an interactive web application dashboard where users can visualise stock trends and prediction results.

 ---
 ## Research Question